messaoudi-mounir/buddypress-activity-privacy/readme.txt

 https://github.com/dzmounir/buddypress-activity-privacy

 == Changelog ==

+= 1.2 =
+- New Dropdown system with a nice icons ( By Font Awesome http://fontawesome.io/ ).
+- Admin Option Area, Admin can update Enable/Disable privacy level, Sort the privacy levels and change the default privacy level.
+- Fix the visibility of the last activity in members directory and member profile page.

 = 1.1.2 =
 - Fix js bug due the use of bp_get_cookies() function (added since bp 1.8).